 Completion of this program qualifies the student to apply for admission to an ACEND Accredited Supervised Practice Experience also known as a Dietetic Internship.
 Following this the student is eligible to sit for the registration examination.
 Passing the registration exam qualifies the graduate to become a Registered Dietitian (R.D.).

-Prior to being admitted into the Dietetics Specialization, students shall apply to the BS in Food Science and Nutrition major with a specialization in Foods and Nutrition and must then complete the following courses:
+Prior to admission into the Dietetics Specialization, students shall apply to the BS in Food Science and Nutrition major with a specialization in Foods and Nutrition.
+Admission & degree requirements are listed in the CWU Undergraduate Course Catalog.

 Students are highly encouraged to complete at least five credits of NUTR 490, Cooperative Education NUTR 490 is currently offered only during the summer